The empty bench. How many statewide offices are Democrats going to abandon in 2022?

 Word on the street is that Troy Heinert is taking a job, possibly out of state, and will NOT be taking on Kristi Noem for Governor.

-Leaving them… really nobody.
+Leaving state Democrats really nobody.
 And they have no one to blame for the lack of candidates besides themselves.

 For the past couple of decades, Democrats have labored under the mistaken belief that ballot measures could drive energy and interest towards their party apparatus and diverted significant energy towards those ends.
 Unfortunately, they lost that bet, and their party has withered on the vine (while former candidate Rick Weiland has cashed in on it.)